CBrophy/omicron/README.md

 *   NEW config option: **command.path** -> Configure the location of external commands
 *   NEW config option: **alert.downtime** -> Set a start time and duration for silencing alerts either system-wide or at the task level
 *   BREAKING CHANGE: **task.duplicate.allowed.count** renamed to **task.max.instance.count**
+*   Updated dependencies
+*   JDK 8 required to build, JRE 8 required to run

 **1.0**